-Ig treatment is one option for treating primary immunodeficiency (PI) that is caused by impaired antibody production.
+Ig therapies are one of the treatment options available for treating primary immunodeficiency (PI).
 However, it is not appropriate for everyone.
-Talk to your doctor about what treatment may be best for you.
+Talk to your doctor about the different treatment options and what may be best for you.

 I was excited to have a plan to get better.

-Human plasma donations are the first step in producing Ig treatments.
+Ig therapies come from plasma donated by healthy individuals.
 A donor's plasma is put through a rigorous series of tests, including screening for specific infectious diseases and measurement of protein levels and hematocrit to make sure they are both in an acceptable range for donation.
-Once it is determined safe for use, the plasma is sent to a processing plant where it is processed into numerous plasma based treatments, including Ig treatment.1
+Once it is determined safe for use, the plasma is sent to a processing plant where it is processed into numerous plasma based treatments, including Ig therapies.

 Reference: 1.
 Blaese RM, Bonilla FA, Stiehm ER, Younger ME, eds.
 Patient & Family Handbook for Primary Immunodeficiency Diseases.
 5th ed.
 Towson, MD: Immune Deficiency Foundation; 2013.
 2. Immune Deficiency Foundation.
 Primary Immunodeficiency Diseases in America: 2007 The Third National Survey of Patients.
 Prepared by Abt.
 SRBI, Inc. May 2009.